gcanales75/stp-sec-gov-at-scale/content/work1/task-5.md

 	<img src="../images/Picture53.png" alt="drawing" width="600"/>

-1. You could refresh the browser and see the **Task ID** updated, this means the the Application Load Balancer is distribuiting traffic across your **Fargate** tasks.
+1. You could refresh the browser a few times and see how the **Task ID** gets updated, this means the the Application Load Balancer is distribuiting traffic across your **Fargate** tasks.

 **LAB END**